thevickypedia/Jarvis/README.md

 <details>
 <summary><strong><i>Setup Instructions</i></strong></summary>

-The YAML file should be a dictionary within a dictionary that looks like the below.
+The YAML file should contain a dictionary within a dictionary that looks like the below.

 **OPTIONAL:** The key, `day` can be a `list` of days, or a `str` of a specific day or simply a `str` saying `weekday` or `weekend` when the particular automation should be executed.